Best Futures Brokers in the UK for 2025

 4. Enter Trade Details: Specify the number of contracts and any stop-loss or take-profit levels to manage your risk.

-5. Execute the Trade: Review the trade details and confirm to execute your order.
+5. Execute the Trade: Review the trade details and confirm your order.

 6. Monitor Your Trade: Track your trade’s performance in the ‘Open Positions’ or ‘Portfolio’ section.